 - I know the value of the product to the customers

-There is defined customer segment that the product serves to.
-I know what type of the customers are interested in it.
+There is a defined customer segment that the product caters to.
+I know what type of customers are interested in it.

-At least, there are some assumptions regarding the possible users.
-The product has clear and defined values it creates for specific people.
-The value proposition has been written down too.
+At least, there are some clear assumptions regarding target users.
+The product has clear and defined values that it creates for specific people.
+The value proposition has been written down as well.